akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 23. Applied Visual Design
+# 23. Push Elements Left or Right with the float Property

 ## Description
 <section id='description'>